iequivocality/seidownpy/README.md

-SeidownPy
+SeidownPy v0.5
 =============
-An application that will download images from selected seiyuu website.
+An application that will download images from any link or any of the supported websites.
 Built-on top of Scrapy, a Python based web scrapping framework.

 **Support**